fraction/dollar-sign/README.md

 Dollar Sign
 =============================

-For when you accidentally copy the `$` and your shell returns "$: command not found".
+For when you accidentally copy the dollar sign and your shell returns "$: command not found".

 ## Installation